The-Marcy-Lab-School/5-1-3-inheritance-polymorphism/README.md

 ### Establishing Inheritance Between Custom Classes

-Imagine we have our `Person` class and we want to make another called `Programmer`.
-It will inherit the properties and methods of the superclass `Person` but it will have additional properties and behaviors that only instances of `Programmer` will have.
+Imagine we have a `Person` class.
+I want to make another class called `Programmer` that can do everything a `Person` can, with some additional properties and behaviors that only instances of `Programmer` will have.

 **How NOT to do it**:
 ```js